 Numerous digital technologies and online marketing channels are available to today’s marketers, however email marketing is still considered the giant of digital marketing.
-In fact, email is actually increasing in popularity as younger generations flock to their smartphones to communicate with their peers, social networks, and favorite brands.
+In fact, email continues to increase in popularity as consumers flock to digital channels in response to the pandemic and younger generations favoring their smartphones to communicate with their peers, social networks, and favorite brands.

 Integrate Email Across Channels